monaliaich/Change_Management/docs/application.md

 # Quickstart & Onboarding

-To get started with the Multi-Agent Access Control Demo:
+To get started with the Multi-Agent Change Management Control Demo:

 For a high-level workflow overview, see `/docs/flow.md`.
 For UI wireframes and layouts, see `/docs/wireframe.md`.
 These files provide canonical sources for the process flow and user interface design.